Historic Curiosities

 78 Derngate

-website maker The house was remodelled by the world-famous designer Charles Rennie Mackintosh in his iconic Modernist style.
+The house was remodelled by the world-famous designer Charles Rennie Mackintosh in his iconic Modernist style.
 The gallery upstairs is free to enter and has a series of exhibitions throughout the year.
 The dining room and the in-house boutique restaurant offers a full range of delicious contemporary cuisine.
 From a coffee to a light lunch, full afternoon tea or a delicious meal – The Dining Room is sure to delight.

 82 Derngate, Northampton, NN1 1UH